Eldritch Instinct System Reference Document (v0.5)

 Inventory

-Anyone carrying a full inventory (e.g. filling all 7 slots) must roll on the Wounds Table and fall prone when they are hit.
+Anyone carrying a full inventory (e.g. filling all 9 slots) is reduced to 0 HP.
 PCs cannot carry more than their inventory allows.

 Healing